 How are applicants chosen for entry into the program?

-Effective January 2013, the COS RN program will use a multi-criteria application model.
+The COS RN program uses a multi-criteria selection model.
 The criteria that are evaluated to determine the best qualified applicants are:

 · Previously earned college degrees from regionally accredited schools

 · Relevant diplomas or certificates in identified health professions

 · Recent work or volunteer experience in patient care (at least 200 hours in last 24 months)

 · Individual Adjusted Score on the Test of Essential Academic Skills (Version V)

 · Special life experiences/circumstances